odewahn/dds-field-guide/application_stacks.md

   * [Twisted](https://twistedmatrix.com/trac/)
 * Package management
   * [Setup\_tools](https://pypi.python.org/pypi/setuptools) is a python packaging library for distribution, test, installation, dependency management, and metadata handling of python projects.
   * [pip](https://pypi.python.org/pypi/pip).
-Pip is a package manager, to install, remove, and manage packages and depedency.
-It can handle [build distribution](https://www.python.org/dev/peps/pep-0427/) to ship and deploy a specific distribution of your code and depedencies.
+Pip is a package manager, to install, remove, and manage packages and dependency.
+It can handle [build distribution](https://www.python.org/dev/peps/pep-0427/) to ship and deploy a specific distribution of your code and dependencies.
-  * [Virtualenv](https://virtualenv.pypa.io/en/latest/) is a Python environment isolation, to manage application depedencies in a folder, outside of system-wise packages.
+  * [Virtualenv](https://virtualenv.pypa.io/en/latest/) is a Python environment isolation, to manage application dependencies in a folder, outside of system-wise packages.
 * Testing tools
   * [Nose](https://nose.readthedocs.org/en/latest/) is a testing tool and library to help test Python code.
   * [Coverage](https://pypi.python.org/pypi/coverage) provides code coverage.